-Both online and hybrid courses are taught on BlackboardTM and require the student to have off-campus Internet access with an Internet browser such as Microsoft Internet Explorer.
+Both online and hybrid courses are taught on Blackboard[TM] and require the student to have off-campus Internet access with an Internet browser such as Google Chrome or Mozilla Fire Fox.
 Some classes also require CD-ROM capability.
 Students must have an e-mail address.
 Classes may be paired with CD-ROM instruction.